joedanz/cf-project-tracker/install/README.txt

-Project Tracker v2.5 Release Candidate by Joe Danziger (joe@ajaxcf.com)
+Project Tracker v2.5
+by Joe Danziger (joe@ajaxcf.com)

 Initial Release: June 5, 2007
-Current Release: August 7, 2009
+Current Release: September 16, 2009

 This application was inspired by Basecamp (http://www.basecamphq.com) put out by the 37signals crew.
 Not too much documentation but